-Reduce Travel Time for Picking and Other DC Processes
+Reduce Travel Time and Manage Priorities in Your DC

 Labor is the single largest operating cost in most DCs, and travel often accounts for as much as 50% of labor time.
 WMS and other systems that direct picking use simplistic batching and sequencing rules that result in excessive travel.
 Using advanced mathematical models, Lucas has built a tool that can reduce travel time for warehouse processes by up to 70%, resulting in increased productivity and lower labor costs.

 The batch optimization component of DWO creates optimized batches of orders and assigns them to pickers on-demand, as they request more work.

 - Order priority